 An area that is sometimes overlooked in M&A activity is the transfer of licence rights to the domain names held by the business being acquired.

-So do domain name get missed in Mergers & Acquisitions as well?
+So do domain names get missed in Mergers & Acquisitions as well?
 The answer is unfortunately yes.
 Domain names are probably the easiest (and most common) piece of a M&A detail to miss.

 Without naming and shaming there have been some high profile Australian cases of prominent brands not properly managing the transfer of domain names in M&A deals.
 In one particular case, a very large (listed) utilities business mishandled the transfer of their namesake .com.
 Although it was transferred under their management, they did not transfer the licence for the domain name.
 The risk they now run is that the other party involved can, at any point, recover the domain name which would effectively bring down their entire online operation.

-- The acquisition agreement makes no provisions for transfer of domain names – no transfer process or mechanism has been identified leading to confusion.
+- The acquisition agreement makes no provisions for the transfer of domain names – no transfer process or mechanism has been identified leading to confusion.

 - The domain names are held by a holding company and therefore not a part of the deal.

-- The domain names are not probably transferred to the acquiring party’s domain name portfolio, and
+- The domain names are not properly transferred an ssubsequently expire.

 The key documents companies should prepare for the transfer of domain names through M&A are: